nithinp7/Althea/README.md

 ### Nithin Pranesh

 Althea is a glTF-based rendering engine built in Vulkan.
-The goal is to create a flexible and performant rendering testbed for further graphics projects.
+The goal is to create a flexible and performant rendering platform to support future graphics projects.
 The progress so far and the tentative roadmap are discussed below.

 ## Progress